DanielFrydman/rails-scraper/README.md

 ```
 45aa2694b60a9526092b6329811c7f8bdf1f2ed1
 ```
-The key will expire in 12 days and have limited use, hurry up.
+My key will expire in 12 days and have limited use, hurry up.
 <br>
 Once the key is in development.proxy_key it will be up and running.
 Now, run:
 ```shell